prayagnshah/AtlanticCoastalIslands/README.md

 - `Prepare_GeoJSON_PEI.py`
 - `Prepare_GeoJSON_NB.py`
 - `Prepare_GeoJSON_QC.py`

+For the `Process_GeoJSONpy`, it is one script that is used following the preparing of data from the provincial scripts.

 ### At this stage, `Prepare_GeoJSON_NFLD.py` and `Prepare_GeoJSON_PEI.py` require review.
 From step #1 to #4 outlines the methodology and associated direction, while Step #5 outlines further improvement and recommendations to be reviewed.